 Additional guidance for configuring the identity provider:

-- For security hardening, make sure you've reviewed "Configuring the OIDC trust with the cloud".
-For an example, see "Configuring the subject in your cloud provider".
+- For security hardening, make sure you've reviewed "About security hardening with OpenID Connect."
+For an example, see "About security hardening with OpenID Connect."

 - For the